toniSta/blockchain_vaccination_records/README.md

 ./start_d3.sh
 ```

 To stop the demonstration you can stop the compose network by hitting `Ctrl+C`.
-After the container were stopped sucessfully
+After the containers were stopped successfully
-you can run `./stop_and_clean.sh` to stop the additional clients and cleaning up the docker environment.
+you can run `./stop_and_clean.sh` to stop the additional clients and clean up the docker environment.
 Most certainly you also want to delete the contents of the directory `blockchain/blockchain_files`.
 However, don't delete the file starting with `0_` (You can restore the file with `git checkout blockchain/blockchain_files/`).